Cholesterol, a fatlike substance, travels around in your bloodstream in high-density lipoproteins (HDL) and low-density lipoproteins (LDL):

 For decades, research has indicated that diet and cholesterol play a role in heart health.
-More recent research suggests that the connection may be more complex.
+More recent research suggests that the connection may be more complex than has been thought.

 The association between cholesterol and heart disease

-The 2015-2020 Dietary Guidelines for Americans recommend eating as little dietary cholesterol as possible.
-It points to studies and trials that have produced strong evidence that eating patterns can reduce the risk of heart disease in adults.
-However, the 2010 recommendation to limit dietary cholesterol to 300 milligrams per day wasn’t included in the recent guidelines.
+The 2010 Dietary Guidelines for Americans specifically limited dietary cholesterol to no more than 300 milligrams per day.
+While the 2015–2020 Dietary Guidelines for Americans doesn’t include a specific limit, it still strongly recommends eating as little dietary cholesterol as possible.
+It mentions studies and trials that have produced strong evidence that healthy eating patterns that are low in dietary cholesterol can reduce the risk of heart disease in adults.

-An eight-week study published in 2016 stated that elevated LDL is an established risk factor for heart disease.
-According to this study, dietary fatty acids play a significant role in the development of heart disease.
-The researchers wrote that minor dietary changes, such as choosing foods with better fat quality, could potentially reduce cholesterol and your future risk of heart disease.
+An eight-week study published in 2016 stated that elevated LDL is an established risk factor for heart disease and that dietary fatty acids play a significant role in the development of heart disease.
+The researchers found that making minor dietary changes (in this case, replacing a few regularly eaten foods with better fat-quality alternatives) reduced cholesterol and could potentially reduce future risk of heart disease.